 Fighting Late Payments

 Many payments in commercial transactions between businesses or between businesses and public authorities are made much later than agreed.
 This is very costly for businesses.
-Directive 2000/35/EC [112 KB] was adopted to combat late payment.
-It will be replaced in 2013 by the new Directive 2011/7/EU.
+The EU's Late Payment Directive 2011/7/EU strengthens businesses' rights to prompt payment.

-- Enterprises will automatically be entitled to claim interest for late payment and will also be able to obtain a minimum fixed amount of €40 as a compensation for recovery costs.
+- Businesses are automatically entitled to claim interest for late payment and are also able to obtain a minimum fixed amount of €40 as a compensation for recovery costs.
 They can claim compensation for all remaining reasonable recovery costs.

-- The statutory Interest rate for late payment will be increased to at least 8 percentage points above the European Central Bank’s reference.
+- The statutory interest rate for late payment in the Member States should be increased to at least 8 percentage points above the European Central Bank’s reference.
 Public authorities are not allowed to fix an interest rate for late payment below.

 - Reference documents on fighting late payment